 “People who complain about taxes can be divided into two classes: men and women.”

-This article is to help you avoid some of the heartache and headaches I caused myself when I first started as a small business and thought it was a good idea to just get writing and leave all that boring financial stuff for another day.
+This article is to help you avoid some of the heartache and headaches I caused myself when I first started as small business owner and thought it was a good idea to just get writing and leave all that boring financial stuff for another day.
 Oh believe me, that day always arrives!
 Though the content in this post is tailored for Australian writers, the advice is typical to any writing business anywhere.

 Get setup with as a legal business entity